mikersee/png2pos/README.md

 * multiplatform (tested on Linux — x86 and ARM/Raspberry Pi, OS X and Windows)
 * well **tested**
 * 100% handcrafted in Prague, CZ :-)

+## Compatibility

+png2pos conforms to ESC/POS language used by these printers:

+* Epson TM-T70 (tested)
+* Epson TM-T88IV
+* Epson TM-T90

 ## Pricing and Support